 Before You Start, Review Your Institution’s History

-First interview staff and students, and research documents to identify any history of problems that might influence decisions about what is needed.
+First interview staff and students, and review research documents to identify any history of problems that might influence decisions about what is needed.
 This might include a history of violence at the schools, the degree of gang presence, the frequency with which weapons are involved, ongoing group or individual problems, the number of behavioral referrals or other red flags.